 Chocolate Ganache is a mixture made by warming chocolate and heavy cream.
 Here are some ways to use ganache.

-Ways to use warm unwhipped ganache
+Ways to use warm, unwipped ganache

 Filling for chocolate tarts

-Pour over chocolate cake cakes as icing
+Pour over chocolate cake as icing

 Pour some into tall glasses and roll the glasses to form a chocolate coating inside.
 Then pour a vanilla milkshake.

-Top ice cream to make easy ice cream sundaes.
+For topping ice cream to make easy ice cream sundaes.

 Use as a dipping sauce for churros.